 Thus, this article will guide you through the usage of Key Performance Indicators (KPIs) to set goals.
-The reason for using KPIs is because they show a very clear indication of whether the company is achieving their strategic goals and where they are in that process.
-This article tries to give a general knowledge on how to approach and talk about this subject.
+The reason for using KPIs is because they give an indication of whether the company is achieving its strategic goals.
+It also shows where they are in that process.
+This article tries to give a general knowledge of how to approach and talk about this subject.
 And at the same time, increase the motivation for everyone involved.
-Read it bellow!
+Read it below!

 In order to set goals that align with the company’s purpose, it’s a good idea to include objectives and key results.

-Objectives are descriptions that map out what you want to achieve, they should be easy to remember, and engage the team.
-They differ from goals in such a way that objectives are to be achieved in a short period of time and attempts to guide towards a specific direction.
-On the other hand, goals are the company’s long term ambition.
+Objectives are descriptions that map out what you want to achieve.
+They should be easy to remember, and engage the team.
+They differ from goals because they have a short period of time.
+They also attempts to guide companies towards a specific direction.
+Goals, on the other hand, are the company’s long term ambition.

 Not only should your company focus on what you want to achieve short-term, but also mid and long-term.
 This way the company maintains balance and ensures the accomplishment of long term goals.
 Click To Tweet

-Many companies have a shared goal, which is usually set by c-level, and this is what the company is working towards, but these strategic goals can be hard for lower-level employees to identify with.
-This is why you need to make sure that your goal is adaptable to each department in your company and that the employees can relate to what the goal represents.
+Many companies have a shared goal, which is usually set by c-level.
+This is what the company is working towards.
+Yet, these strategic goals can be hard for lower-level employees to identify with.
+This is why you need to make sure that your goal is adaptable to each department.
+Make sure your employees can relate to what the goal represents.

 Let’s take the LEGO group as an example.
 LEGO group has a shared goal of achieving the highest possible customer satisfaction.
-They are using the KPI tool “Net Promoter Score” to measure customer satisfaction, and with this, they ask their customers about their level of satisfaction in regards to their shopping experience and assess the likelihood of to which degree they would recommend LEGO products.
-LEGO measures the overall success of this goal but also aligns it with the goals of other departments, every one of them from a different perspective, but with the same common end goal.
+They are using the KPI tool “Net Promoter Score” to measure customer satisfaction.
+First, they ask their customers about their level of satisfaction in regards to their shopping experience.
+Then, they assess the likelihood of to which degree they would recommend LEGO products.
+Finally, LEGO measures the overall success of this goal.
+They also aligns this goal with the goals of other departments.
+Every one of them is evaluated from a different perspective, but with the same common end goal.
 This is what we call differentiated goals.

-If we take a look at IKEA’s shared goal to manage the movement of the goods efficiently and how it is differentiated, we find that in order to achieve this, there are three teams who have created a goal that is relevant for their department but still aligns with the main goal.
+If we take a look at IKEA’s shared goal to manage the movement of the goods efficiently and how it is differentiated.
+We find that there are three teams who have created a goal that is relevant for their department.
+Yet, that goal still aligns with the main goal.

-One of the departments is receiving the merchandise, where they focus on the flow of goods and avoid overstock.
-Another department is managing logistics and makes sure the volume of products coming in and out is aligned.
-Lastly, we have a department that does stock controlling where they focus on keeping track of the stock movement to trying to keep costs from logistics low.
-What seems apparent is that all three teams mainly focus on something different but in the end, all of the objectives align with the shared goal but have been adapted to each of the teams so that they can stay focused and motivated on what is relevant to them.
+One of the departments is receiving the merchandise.
+Thus, they focus on the flow of goods and on avoiding overstock.
+Another department is managing logistics.
+They make sure the volume of products coming in and out is aligned.
+Lastly, we have a department that does stock controlling.
+They focus on keeping track of the stock movement and they try to keep logistic costs low.
+What seems apparent is that all three teams mainly focus on something different.
+Yet, in the end, all of the objectives align with the shared goal.
+They have been adapted to each of the teams.
+That way, employees can stay focused and motivated on what is relevant.

-Although you will want to adjust your actions to maintain your strategic goals, you will need to trust them and not modify them all the time.
+Although you will want to adjust your actions to maintain your strategic goals.
+You will need to trust your goals and not modify them all the time.
 Goals are set at the beginning and evaluated at the end.
-These are the only two times you should review your goals, and of course, they should be tracked with KPIs to achieve the optimum results.
+These are the only two times you should review your goals.
+Of course, you should also track them with KPIs to achieve the optimum results.

 Although having set your strategic goals is a good start, this is only the beginning.
 One of the keys to success is to keep an eye on progress – this is where KPIs are can be crucial.
-Reviewing the KPIs frequently to find more effective ways that you hadn’t thought about before can lead to even better results.
+Remember to review your KPIs frequently.
+It will help you find more effective ways that you hadn’t thought about before.

 Moreover, it can also help you figure out what is happening in your company.
-Choosing the right KPIs will provide you with practical performance information about the company.
-If this information is presented, explained and later on applied properly, it facilitates the decision making process of the management team and the employees.
+Choosing the right KPIs will provide you with practical performance information.
+This information should be presented, explained and later on applied properly.
+It will facilitates the decision making process of the management team.

-Ensuring that you are setting KPIs which will involve the team and that they feel related to, will improve the companys’ performance.
-This works as a virtuous circle when employees see that their work on a daily basis matters to the overall company strategy, they will be more motivated and work harder, correct issues themselves, and hopefully begin to see KPIs and goals as a tool for improvement and self growth.
+Setting KPIs which will involve the team will improve the companys’ performance.
+This works as a virtuous circle.
+Employees will see that their work on a daily basis matters to the overall company strategy.
+They will be more motivated and work harder.
+They will correct issues themselves.
+Hopefully they will begin to see KPIs and goals as a tool for improvement and self growth.

 When you choose the right KPIs for your company, you can get a good overview of what is important for the company.
-Using KPIs as a measurement can provide a lot of benefits, but also have some pitfalls if you don’t continuously adjust your actions accordingly.
+Using KPIs as a measurement can provide a lot of benefits.
+Yet, you also have some pitfalls if you don’t continuously adjust your actions accordingly.